More US States Legalize Marijuana: Has It Become Safe?

 - Cause long-term problems with memory and executive function, even after use of marijuana has stopped

 - Lead to addiction — experts say that 9% of those who experiment will become addicted.
-This number is higher (17%) for those who start in adolescence and even higher (25% to 50%) in teens who smoke marijuana daily.

 - Cause growth and learning problems in babies whose mothers smoke during pregnancy.